linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 50% chance 50% chance

 Bonus – an extra payment if a performance target is hit.
-Suppose that the target is  $1,200 and the bonus is$ 300.
+Suppose that the target is  \$1,200 and the bonus is\$ 300.
-■ Also, Agent receives the base wage of $200 per day of work.
+■ Also, Agent receives the base wage of \$200 per day of work.
 Agent chooses efforts before knowing the weather.

 - Whether Agent chooses to put high effort depends on how risk averse she is: